Key Takeaways

 - It is likely that the user is unfamiliar or completely new to this kind of flow

-Just be aware that the outcomes are shaped by the testing group, which is classically a limited, internal set.
+Be aware that the outcomes are shaped by the testing group, which is typically a limited, internal set.

 In principle, a Cognitive Walkthrough is done by a small group of people who work in the product organization.
 This may be designers, product managers, engineers, IAs, department leads, in fact, anyone who may have a relevant perspective.
 Sticking with this group should make walkthroughs simple to organize and true to their original form and benefits.